gagolews/genieclust/README.md

 ## About

-*Genie* is a robust and outlier-resistant hierarchical clustering algorithm (see Gagolewski, Bartoszuk, Cena, 2016).
+*Genie* is a robust hierarchical clustering algorithm (see Gagolewski, Bartoszuk, Cena, 2016).
 Its original implementation was included in the R package [**genie**](https://CRAN.R-project.org/package=genie).
 This is its faster and more capable variant.